Purchasing a Duplicate Tag

 Kennel License Information

-Cost of a kennel license is $70.00 per year as long as the license is renewed by January 31, this includes 5 dog licenses.
+A kennel license includes 5 dog tags at a cost of $70.00 per year as long as the license is renewed by January 31 annually.
 After January 31 there is a $70.00 penalty for all renewals.
-Up to 5 additional licenses may be purchased for $1.00 each.
+Up to 5 additional tags may be purchased for $1.00 each.

 The kennel license application form is available at left.